michellehma/access-control-benchmark/README.md

 policies.py should be ran first if you want to execute queries with access control.

-# Access Control Models Implementation
+# Access Control Models Implementation(Alternate approach)

 This repository contains implementations of three different access control models: Attribute-Based Access Control (ABAC), Policy-Based Access Control (PBAC), and Role-Based Access Control (RBAC).
 These models are designed to simulate various security scenarios to demonstrate how different access control strategies can be applied across various conditions.